 My first visit was many (many) years ago.
 I'd never been anywhere quite like it and absolutely loved the mix of gorgeous architecture, intriguing history, friendly people, and festive atmosphere.

-In fact, New Orleans made such a big impression on me that I even got married there.
-Check out my wedding pics if you want to see my baby face!
+In fact, New Orleans made such a big impression on me that I even got married there!

 I've been back many times since my wedding, and at this point, I think it's safe to say that this is one city that will never grow old to me.

 Which is why I'm so excited to bring you this New Orleans Travel Guide!
 My guide is packed with tips to help you prepare for, and make the most of, your trip ... all from someone who's traveled there too many times to count!

 A New Orleans vacation is truly what you make of it.
 If you spend your entire visit in the French Quarter (or worse, on Bourbon Street), then you're going to miss a lot of what the city has to offer.
 And I don't want you to do that!